wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### error

-The `error` type supports error values that include a string message.
-The expressions to initialize this variable type needs to be entered in the `error("<ERROR_STRING>")` format.
+The `error` type represents error values.
+Error values contain a message of the `string` type, a `cause`(optional),  and additional details about the error.
+The expressions to initialize a variable of the `error` type need to be entered in the `error("<MESSAGE>")` format.

 ###### Examples: